Cycle time is one of the key metrics that can reflect many details regarding the process that includes from coding to deployment.

 To be able to measure the deployment time correctly, additional integration to CI/CD tools is required.
 However, alternative approaches are also offered either direct Git repository integrations or issue repository integrations.

-Without CI/CD integration, you can define a branch containing a specific pattern, a word like 'release' and Valven Atlas assumes that when a merge applies to this specific branch, the deployment is completed and measures the time to deploy.
+Without CI/CD integration, you can define a branch containing a specific pattern, a word like 'release' and Valven assumes that when a merge applies to this specific branch, the deployment is completed and measures the time to deploy.

 Another approach is to create an issue in the repository which is again associated with the specific release.
-When this release is completed, Valven Atlas will mark that this release has been published and measure the deployment time accordingly.
+When this release is completed, Valven will mark that this release has been published and measure the deployment time accordingly.

 Comments